learn-co-curriculum/python-p3-fileio/README.md

 can be activated or deactivated at any time.
 - **Pipenv**: a virtual environment tool that uses `pip` to manage the modules, packages, and scripts that you intend to use in your application.
-- **Mode** represents the file's permissions
+- **Mode** represents the file's permissions.

 ***

 ## Introduction

-When we work with computers, our code needs to be able to store data and access data created by other programs and computers.
+When we work with computers, we need to do much more than execute code and browse the internet.
+If we want to save our work- or access data created by other programs and computers- we need to save it into **files**.

-The way we do that is file input/output (File IO).
-In this lesson we will talk about how to read data from files, how to write data, and how to work with that data.
+A **file** is simply a container for storing information.
+This can be as plaintext in `.txt` files, or in special formatted files with `.docx` or `.pdf` extensions.
+There are also certain extensions- like `.py`- which give the computer and its users some hints about how to get the most out of the text contained inside, but that really only store plaintext.
+For instance, you can open a `.py` file in an IDE like VSCode or execute it using the Python interpreter, but you can also open it in a simple text editor.

+We've all worked with files many times before, but did you know that Python can open, write to, save, and close files as well?
+We call this process **file I/O** (input/output), and it's actually quite simple.

 ***

 ## Opening a file

+Before working with any file, we need to open it to access its contents.
+You can accomplish this in Python with the `open()` function:

 ```py
 text_file = open('file_directory/file_name.txt')